limcw20/limcw20/README.md

 ### Current Focus

- Current focus is on Python, FastAPI, Pymongo, etc. for backend knowledge, looking forward to learn Vue.js for frontend.
+ My current focus is on Python, FastAPI, Pymongo, etc. for backend knowledge, and Vue.js for frontend.

 ### Future Plans

-I’m plan to hone my problem-solving skills by working on **LeetCode problems** during my free time.
+I plan to hone my problem-solving skills by working on **LeetCode problems** during my free time.

 ## My GitHub Stats